 The University of Alaska Museum of the North is a premier visitor attraction and the only research and teaching museum in Alaska.
 The Museum is also the official state repository for artifacts and specimens collected on public lands in Alaska and it is a leader in northern natural and cultural history research.
 Highlights include a 2,000-year spectrum of Alaska art in the Rose Berry Alaska Art Gallery featuring ancient ivory carvings, gut parkas, contemporary paintings and sculptures all made by Alaska Native artists.

 Discover additional Alaska Native cultural events and attractions on our events and things to do pages.
-For example, find authentic Alaska Native art at Alaska House and other fine art galleries.
+For example, find authentic Alaska Native at fine art galleries and the UA Museum of the North Store.
 The Fairbanks Community Museum includes historic information of influential Alaska Natives of the 20th century, such as famous dog musher, George Attla.
 And a ride on the Riverboat Discovery includes a unique walking tour of a replica Athabascan Native village where young people share how their ancestors skillfully survived for over 10,000 years and how they adapted to village life and Western culture in the past century.

 Each generation of Alaska Natives does its part to keep these cultural traditions alive.
 Whether they are dancing, drumming, participating in sporting activities or creating arts and crafts, all are on display in authentic Alaska Native events, exhibits and galleries that are accessible throughout the year.
 It is an enduring and very real link to the past, as well as a bridge to the future.